takeiteasy/BlockPuzzle/README.md

 # BlockPuzzle

-An Tetris-like iOS game using SpriteKit.
+A Tetris-like iOS game using SpriteKit.
 Instead of falling tetrominos, they're placed on a 2D grid.
 Currently only works on Mac, iOS version is a todo.

 <p align="center">
     <img src="https://github.com/takeiteasy/BlockPuzzle/blob/master/screenshot.png?raw=true">